 While each externality is conceptually tied to a particular friction, in equilibrium, the externalities are connected to each other, and policies typically influence several of them at the same time.
 Monetary policy, working through changes in the policy rate, affects the interest rate faced by domestic agents when they make consumption, production, and borrowing decisions, as well as the rate that the domestic banks offer to the financial intermediaries.
 In our integrated framework, it can influence most externalities, one of which is the aggregate demand externality.
 As in standard open economy models of monetary policy, flexible exchange rates have expenditure-switching benefits whereby an exchange rate depreciation makes imports become more expensive relative to home-produced goods.
 Households therefore switch away from imports towards home goods.
-Under PCP, expenditure switching is also operational through exports: an exchange rate depreciation boosts demand by making exports more competitive.
-Under DCP, exchange rate adjustment becomes a weaker tool because while it continues to affect import consumption, it no longer affects the competitiveness of exports on world markets, as the dollar price remains unchanged.
+Under PCP, expenditure switching is also operational through exports: an exchange rate adjustment becomes a weaker tool because while it continues to affect import consumption, it no longer affects the competitiveness of exports on world markets, as the dollar price remains unchanged.